 Xpace Cultural Centre accepts proposals of all media from student and emerging artists, curators and/or designers.
 Exhibitions are selected by our Programming Committee, composed of Xpace staff, representatives from the OCAD Student Union and an outside member of the Toronto arts community.
-All selected artists/designers/curators are paid, and there is no fee to apply.
-This call covers all exhibition spaces from September 2020 through July 2021.
+All selected artists/designers/curators are paid a fee, and there is no fee to apply.

 Applicants are asked to provide the following items: